 16.1 Direct Sales shall not be intrusive.
 The right of the Consumer to refuse further or any discussion shall be scrupulously respected.
 Calls (whether personal or by telephone) should only be made during reasonable hours and subject to all restrictions on telephone contact.
+Members and Salespersons shall take appropriate steps to ensure the protection of all private information provided by a consumer, a potential consumer, or a Salesperson.

-17. Honesty & Fairness
+17. HONESTY & FAIRNESS